7 Best AI Grading Tools for Teachers in 2026 (Compared + Reviewed)

 • Traceable academic workflows

-This supports rigorous academic feedback conversations grounded in evidence.
+This supports rigorous academic feedback grounded in evidence.

 Conclusion